-When you have a long career gap or never worked before, going back to School for any certification, Professional courses or diploma is a good option.
-You may join some part-time or online programs or do any certification to upgrade yourself.
+When you have a long career gap or never worked before, going back to school for any certifications, professional courses or diplomas are good options.
+You may join any part-time or online programs or do any certification to upgrade yourself.

-Only some full-time degree programs have placement guarantee.
-Most of the online or part-time programs do not have any placement guarantee, but at the same time, they are a really good way to upgrade and refresh your skills and knowledge.
-There is no one specific short-term course or program which can make us very well prepared for any job.
-Depending on one’s interest and educational background, there could be hundreds of certification programs to choose from – starting from programming to nursing.
+Most of the online or part-time programs do not have any placement guarantees, but they are legitimate ways to upgrade and refresh your skills and knowledge.
+Depending on your interest and educational background, there could be hundreds of short term programs or certification programs to choose from

 Pros: You are more confident.
 Your resume looks better.
 You have better chances of selling yourself in the job market.

-Cons: Even with a certification, employers might prefer someone with experience.
-Be prepared for that.
+Cons: Even with certification, employers might prefer someone with experience.
+Be ready to face that.

-Once you are in a position to figure out what type of work you are looking forward to do, look out for volunteering or free internship experience in your specific fields.
-Volunteering is a wonderful way to develop valuable skills along with gaining new experience.
+Once you are in a position to figure out what type of work you are looking forward to doing, look out for volunteering or free internship experience.
+Volunteering is a wonderful way to develop valuable skills along with gain new experiences.

-When you don’t have any previous experience to show in your resume, meaningful volunteering or internship experiences would definitely add a lot of values in your resume.
+When you don’t have any previous experiences to show on your resume, meaningful volunteering or internship experiences would definitely add a lot of value to your resume.
 Freelancing is another legitimate way of gaining experience.
-As you are trying and working towards your full-time career to take off, register yourself in some of the freelancing websites.
+As you are working towards your full-time career to take off, register yourself for some of the freelancing jobs.